laristra/flecsi/developer/README.md

   *username* as part of the branch.

 * **fix**/*reference*<br>
-  Bug-fix branches should use the *bug* prefix, and should include a reference number or name, e.g., issue number.
+  Bug-fix branches should use the *fix* prefix, and should include a reference number or name, e.g., issue number.

 # FleCSI Developer Chores